gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

     So, my suggestion is never leave a VAO bound if you're done with it.
 Either immediately bind the next VAO you're going to use or if you're done bind `null`

+As mentioned at the top many extensions from WebGL1 are standard features of WebGL2 so if you were using extensions in WebGL1 you'll need to change your code to use them not as extensions in WebGL2.
+See below.

+Two that need special care though

+1. `OES_texture_float` and floating point textures.

+    Floating point textures are a standard feature of WebGL2 but

+    * Being able to filter floating point textures is still an extension, `OES_texture_float_linear`

+    * Being able to render to a floating point texture is an extension, `EXT_color_buffer_float`

+    * Creating a floating point texture is different.
+You must use one of the new WebGL2 internal formats like `RGBA32F`, `R32F` etc. This is different than the WebGL1 `OES_texture_float` extension in which the internal format was inferred from the `type` passed to `texImage2D`

+2. `WEBGL_depth_texture` and depth textures

+    Similar to the previous difference, to create a depth texture in WebGL2 you must use one of WebGL2's internal formats`DEPTH_COMPONENT16`, `DEPTH_COMPONENT24`,
+    `DEPTH_COMPONENT32F`, `DEPTH24_STENCIL8`, or `DEPTH32F_STENCIL8` where as in the WebGL1
+    `WEBGL_depth_texture` extension used `DEPTH_COMPONENT` and `DEPTH_STENCIL_COMPONENT`

 That's my personal short list of things to be aware of when switching from WebGL1 to WebGL2.
 [There's even more stuff you can do in WebGL2 though](webgl2-whats-new.html).